echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Why are middleboxes using the SNI?

-(Editor note: draft, to be extended in a future revision).
 For middleboxes to be able to perform their job they need to identify the destination of the requested communication.
 Before TLS1.3 a middlebox could rely on, at least, 3 metadata sources: The certificate, the DNS name and the SNI.
 A middlebox may have used some or all of these metadata to determine the destination in the best possible way.
 Yet, as part of the current initiative to complete end-to-end encryption, the certificate was encrypted into TLS1.3, then DoH/DoT/DoQ are encrypting the DNS flow to its resolver making it harder for middleboxes to use this information.
-Even if the DNS data can be accessed, it canbe misleading in some situations (does it point to the real destination, or just the site hosting server name, or a proxy?) and the SNI was invented to overcome some of the limitations of the DNS data by providing additional information.
+Even if the DNS data can be accessed, it can be misleading in some situations (does it point to the real destination, or just the site hosting server name, or a proxy?) and the SNI was invented to overcome some of the limitations of the DNS data by providing additional information.
 However, the SNI in itself may be unreliable which is why middleboxes start by non-trusting it until they have validated the information that it provides.

-## Network assets using the SNI

-### Different network types

-(Editorial note: develop issue #46 here)

-### Characterisation of network assets using the SNI

-(Editorial note: This work identified the potential to list middleboxes using the SNI.
-This is a non trivial task but would be worthwile to identify the magnitude of problems and to further develop the migration issues section later)

-### The case of Transparent Proxies
+## The case of Proxies

 A proxy server is a server application that acts as an intermediary between a client requesting a resource and the server providing that